ladtopi/tiralabra-tuna/docs/testing.md

 The tests can be run inside the Poetry environment as follows:

-- `poetry run pytest` to run all tests
+- `poetry run inv test-all` to run all tests
-- `poetry run pytest tests/unit` to run only the unit tests
+- `poetry run inv test-unit` to run only the unit tests
-- `poetry run pytest tests/perf` to run only the performance tests
+- `poetry run inv test-perf` to run only the performance tests